AnishKundu28/AnishKundu28/README.md

 ## 💡 About Me

-- 🔭 Currently working on Bengali Handwritten Character Recognition using CNN & TensorFlow
+- 🔭 Recently worked on Bengali Handwritten Character Recognition using CNN & TensorFlow
 - 🌱 Exploring Java Servlets + JSP + Spring, and full-stack web development
 - 📈 Interested in building scalable applications and solving real-world problems
 - ⚡ Fun fact: I design UI/UX prototypes in Figma and bring them to life using code!